trendeltrep/trendel-contol-bot/README.md

 1. Clone this repository to your local machine. `git clone https://github.com/trendeltrep/trendel-contol-bot.git`

-2. Install the required dependencies using the following command: `pip install -r requirements.txt`
+2. Install the required dependencies using the following command: `pip3 install -r requirements.txt`

 3. Create a `config.json` file in the root directory of the project with the following structure: